 The Decatur Career Academy (DCA) offers pathways related to in-demand career fields.
 The training will prepare students for college and/or entry-level employment in a competitive market.
 Each classroom focuses on hands-on tasks and student-centered learning.
 The DCA provides students the training to excel in the workforce.
 An emphasis is placed on employability (soft) skills to prepare students to participate in work-based learning as a senior in high school.

 Georgia Career Academy Project

-The Georgia Career Academy Project began when Lt.
-Gov. Casey Cagle secured funding with the goal of provide students the opportunities to enroll in programs that provide students the opportunity to become college and career ready.
-The partnerships that create career academies include high schools, technical colleges and universities.
-The business and industry communities are a critical link in connecting with education leaders to bring programs to students that will provide students the opportunities to reach career goals in fields that are revelant to the community in which they are offered.
+The Georgia Career Academy Project began with the goal of providing students the opportunity to enroll in programs that provide students the opportunity to become college and career ready.
+The partnerships that create career academies include high schools, technical colleges, and universities.
+The business and industry communities are a critical link in connecting with education leaders to bring programs to students that will provide students the opportunities to reach career goals in fields that are relevant to the community in which they are offered.